-EurobotOpen and EurobotOpen Junior European finals gather teams selected after national qualifications.
+Eurobot^{Open} and Eurobot^{Open} Junior European finals gather teams selected after national qualifications if they were organized.
 European finals take place in Europe, but all countries can participate.
-Countries where more than three teams are registered have to organize a national qualification to select teams that will attend the European finals.
+Countries with more than three registered teams, are required to organize a national qualification to select which teams will compete the European finals.